 Information on security and how we use information you provide on stlouis-mo.gov.

-Privacy is of great concern to most users of the Internet, and is a critical part of an enjoyable and satisfactory user experience.
+Privacy and security is of great concern to most users of the Internet, and is a critical part of an enjoyable and satisfactory user experience.
 The City of St. Louis is aware of and sensitive to the privacy concerns of visitors to our web site.
 We want to assure you that we do not collect personal information from you unless you provide it to us.

 Please note that our site contains links to other sites.
 City of St. Louis and stlouis-mo.gov is not responsible for the privacy practices, privacy statements or content regarding these other sites.